 Framing the case for the judge may result in orders that are more favorable to the parent client, preserve appellate issues and help the parent’s lawyer clarify desired outcomes before a hearing begins.
 The parent’s lawyer should offer to provide the judge with proposed findings and orders in electronic format.
 When an opposing party prepares the order, the parent’s lawyer should review it for accuracy prior to it being submitted to the judge for signature.

-If the parent-client does not appear at the hearing to which he or she has not been summonsed or ordered to appear, the parent’s a lawyer should determine whether to advocate for the client’s last stated position, to stand silent and/or to ask for a continuance.
+If the parent-client does not appear at the hearing to which he or she has not been summoned or ordered to appear, the parent’s lawyer should determine whether to advocate for the client’s last stated position, to stand silent and/or to ask for a continuance.
 The attorney should be careful not to reveal the details of the attorney-client relationship or otherwise disclose client confidences.

-If the parent client does not appear at a hearing to which he or she has been summonsed, the parent’s attorney may make an argument to the court that the court should permit the parent lawyer’s participation, but has a duty of candor to the court with respect to any case law adverse to this position.
-ORPC 3.3 (a) 2).
-If the court denies the request for continuance and disallows the parent’s attorney’s participation, the parent’s attorney should nonetheless consider observing the proceedings as the substance of the hearing may be critical to subsequent efforts to vacate any judgments or orders resulting from the trial.
-When, prior to the parent’s failure to appear, the parent-client has expressly directed the attorney not to oppose the agency’s petitions or motions the attorney should stand silent at the hearing, and in the case of court-appointed counsel, consider asking the court for permission to withdraw.
+If the parent client does not appear at a hearing to which he or she has been summoned or ordered to appear, the parent’s trial lawyer may raise any available procedural objections to the court proceeding in the parent client’s absence, including requesting a continuance.
+If the court denies the request for continuance andelects to proceed, , the parent’s lawyer should nonetheless consider observing the proceedings as the substance of the hearing may be critical to subsequent efforts to vacate any judgments or orders resulting from the trial.
+When, prior to the parent’s failure to appear, the parent-client has expressly directed the parent’s trial lawyer not to oppose the agency’s petitions or motions the parent’s trial lawyer should stand silent at the hearing, and in the case of court-appointed counsel, consider asking the court for permission to withdraw.